zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 Guard is now watching should start compiling your test on file changes.

 ### Debugging with pry-byebug
-[Pry-byebug](https://github.com/deivid-rodriguez/pry-byebug) adds step by step debugging and stack navigations.Pry bye-bug lets you.
+[Pry-byebug](https://github.com/deivid-rodriguez/pry-byebug) adds step by step debugging and stack navigations.
+Pry bye-bug lets you.
 1. Stop execution anywhere in any piece of code to look around and see what’s going on.
 2. View a complete backtrace of every bit of code leading up to where you are